jbreeden/rubydo/README.md

 Rubydo
 ======

 Convenience functions and syntax sugar for using C++ lambdas with the Ruby C API.
-The library is fairly small, currently consisting of a few functions for initializing ruby, obtaining/releasing the giant VM lock (GVL - or sometimes GIL for "global interpreter lock"), launching ruby threads, and defining ruby modules and classes.
+The library is fairly small, currently  supporting initializing ruby, defining module and class, obtaining/releasing the giant VM lock (GVL - or sometimes GIL for "global interpreter lock"), and launching ruby threads.
 The use of C++ lambdas for these purposes allows for cleaner and more dynamic code than the bare C API provided by ruby.

 Goals
 -----